 - Effect of Water, Sanitation, and Hygiene on the Prevention of Trachoma

 Education, Funding or Work Opportunities

 The Center for Affordable Water and Sanitation Technology regularly provides training workshops worldwide for individuals and organizations on HWTS and other related topics.
-There are several events planned in coming weeks in Afghanistan, Cambodia, Canada, and the United States.
+There are events planned in coming weeks in Canada and Laos.
 View the calendar here

 Event Calendar for 2014

 - 5th International Congress on Arsenic in the Environment: 11-16 May, 2014 in Buenos Aires, Argentina